thanhhau097/ml_project_template/docs/tutorial.md

 Change your domain name (optional, it's useful when you need a domain name instead of public IP address)

 #### init-letsencrypt.sh
+Note: if you don't have a domain name, please comment the `certbot` service in docker-compose.yml file.

 Change your email and domain name (Optional, it is needed when you want your domain can handle HTTPS requests)

 ### Write your code